makerdao/mips/MIP13/MIP13c3-Subproposals/MIP13c3-SP2.md

 A flash mint module will provide the following benefits:

- * Auctions V2 can be settled via flash mint which provides an added layer of emergency liquidity.
  * Improves market efficiencies for Dai.
  * Democratization of arbitrage - anyone can participate.
  * Exploits requiring a large amount of capital will be found quicker which makes the DeFi space safer overall.